ctchen222/Design-patterns/README.md

 I found that many software engineers find design patterns unnecessary, I agree with them to some extent.
 Design patterns may not be the best solution for every problem, but they give you a taste of how to solve a problem in a structured way.

-As I try to implement the design patterns in this repo and understand different opne-source projects, I found that design patterns are useful in many cases.
+As I try to implement the design patterns in this repo and understand different open-source projects, I found that design patterns are useful in many cases.

 I think it's not about using design patterns in every module of your code, but I always find it useful when I'm trying to build something maintainable, scalable, and testable.